-Since 1971, the Heritage Museum of Northwest Florida has been a vital part of Okaloosa County historical preservation in its collection and cataloging of the history and culture of the region.
+Since 1971, the Heritage Museum of Northwest Florida has been a vital part of Okaloosa County historical preservation with its collection and cataloging of the history and culture of the region.

 Through themes like Native Americans, Pioneering, Agriculture and Lumber and Turpentine, the museum seeks to educate and entertain with programs and events that reach well beyond the exhibits.

-The museum also features commercial fishing and boat building, so vital to the livelihood of the area, in one room, while a collection of household items shows what a typical Northwest Florida pioneer house would have looked like.
-Children particularly enjoy the Discovery Room, where they can dress up like a pioneer, learn barrel making, weaving, dig artifacts out of the sand like an archaeologist, or “go to school” in an authentic one-room school.
+The museum also features exhibits on commercial fishing and boat building, so vital to the livelihood of the area.
+A collection of household items shows what a typical Northwest Florida pioneer house would have looked like.
+Children particularly enjoy the Discovery Room, where they can dress up like a pioneer, learn barrel making, weaving, dig artifacts out of the sand like an archaeologist, and “go to school” in an authentic one-room school.

-More than a place for exhibits, the Heritage Museum of Northwest Florida is also a community gathering place for preserving crafts and skills of the past.
+More than a place for exhibits, the museum is also a community gathering place for preserving crafts and skills of the past.
 Local groups use the museum’s large community room for tatting and lace making, basket weaving, weaving and more.
 In addition, the museum has an extensive research library used for genealogy research and by college students and historians.

-The Heritage Museum of Northwest Florida has a long tradition of featuring the military presence of the region as shown by Eglin AFB, the country’s largest military installation.
-The museum has hosted speakers presenting such topics as “Military in the Sunshine State,” “Aviation Training During WWII,” and Eglin AFB contributions to American’s space program.
+The museum also has a long tradition of featuring the military presence of the region as exemplified by Eglin AFB, the country’s largest military installation.
+Speakers are often invited to present such topics as “Military in the Sunshine State,” “Aviation Training During WWII,” and Eglin AFB contributions to American’s space program.

 In June 2010, the museum played host to the traveling exhibit, “The Wall that Heals,” the Vietnam Veterans Memorial Wall.
 This half-scale replica of the memorial in Washington D.C. is 250 feet long and honors those military personnel who fought in the Vietnam War.
 In addition to hosting the Wall, the museum is working with Eglin AFB, which is home to the Air Force Armament Museum, to produce the Vietnam Project, a collection of stories and photos of that era depicting Northwest Florida’s military involvement.